-Associate of Science in Agricultural Business Management - Not for Transfer (AS)
+Associate of Science in Agricultural Business Management (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of Agricultural Business Management through the study of sales and service, marketing, accounting, economics, computer applications and management.
 Students will acquire communication, critical thinking and problem solving skills necessary to effectively contribute to the agriculture business environment.